-Here’s a comprehensive guide to the free water park playgrounds around Sydney.
+Here’s a comprehensive guide to the best free Sydney water parks around Sydney.

 These are the places you can take the kids to for a splash and a play without costing a penny.

-This post shows where all the free water park playgrounds are, and then has basic information about each one plus a link to an article on Hello Sydney Kids or elsewhere which will give you all the details that you need to plan a successful trip with your family.
+This post shows where the free water park playgrounds are, and then has basic information about each one plus a link to an article on Hello Sydney Kids or elsewhere that will give you all the details that you need to plan a successful trip with your family.

 The water playgrounds are listed alphabetically by suburb.